-It takes under an hour to make an Irish soda bread, but that’s not the best thing about it.
+It takes just about an hour to make this Irish soda bread from start to finish, but that’s not the best thing about it.
 The reason I love this bread so much is because it is beautifully textured and light and intensely flavorful.

 I pack more flavor and health into my soda bread by making it with whole wheat.
 This is a great bread for those days when you would love a homemade loaf don’t have the time to bake a yeasted one.
 Soda bread, as the name suggest, of course uses baking soda and not yeast as a leavening agent which means it does not have to go through all the rising and kneading that yeasted bread does.